About Web Indexing

 - Make the index publicly accessible (volunteers do this for free so they can demonstrate their work)

-- Keep the index available and accessible on the site for at least a year (while no guarantee is expected, the index should not be intentionally temporary)
+- Keep the index available and accessible on the site or in their digital publication for at least a year (while no guarantee is expected, the index should not be intentionally temporary)

 - Acknowledge the creator of the indexer in some form (name mentioned somewhere on the site)